Skip to main content

 Edge modelUser-managed Traefik TCP passthroughThe validated path keeps passthrough isolated from any shared terminating listener and treats edge routing as a deliberate external dependency.

-Validation scopeLocal validation environment plus hardened E2E lifecycle coverageThe lane proves bootstrap, unseal, admin JWT login, and passthrough access in a repeatable local rehearsal path.
+Validation scopeLocal validation environment plus hardened E2E lifecycle coverageThe baseline covers bootstrap, unseal, admin JWT login, and passthrough access in a repeatable local rehearsal path.

 Diagram